Impact of COVID-19

 Veenstra tells that Hivos-Triodos Fund also had to act, and much faster than usual: “All of a sudden some of our clients were facing huge demands because their international clients and consumers started stockpiling.
 We had to be more flexible in our terms and conditions.”

 Enabling and activating change

 Triodos IM advocates the need for a radical and systemic change in the way we produce, trade and consume our food.
 Every player in the food and supply chain should contribute to a food system that balances ecosystems, health and inclusive prosperity.
 These are the ingredients for a resilient future food system.
-With Hivos-Triodos Fund and Triodos Organic Growth, Triodos IM has long-term strategies to realise this much-needed change.
+With Hivos-Triodos Fund and Triodos Food Transition Europe Fund, Triodos IM has long-term strategies to realise this much-needed change.

 “The focus in developing countries and emerging markets is similar, yet different,” says Veenstra.
 “Hivos-Triodos Fund finances export companies and cooperatives so that they can pay the smallholder farmers, while the products are shipped to Europe and the US.
 Many of these products are fair trade and organic certified.
 The coffee chain that we finance for example has had a minimum environmental impact and a maximum socio-economic effect.
 We also finance start-up or early phase companies that want to transition the sector through food waste solutions and are looking to increase the added-value of food crops that could be processed at their origin instead of being exported.”